Articles & Videos

 “student

 Mathematics and storytelling aren’t often used in the same context.
-However, Professor Chris Matthews, chairman of ATSIMA (Aboriginal and Torres Strait Islander Mathematics Alliance), encourages teachers to explore how mathematic equations can be expressed and understood through storytelling.
+However, Professor Chris Matthews, CEO of ATSIMA (Aboriginal and Torres Strait Islander Mathematics Alliance), encourages teachers to explore how mathematic equations can be expressed and understood through storytelling.

 Numbers can become characters.
 Operations can become actions.
 An equals sign can represent the transformative part of a storyline, and the answer can represent the story’s conclusion.